Kubernetes on AWS · open source

 • CUR reconciliation to your actual discounted rates

-• Anomaly detection, auto-remediation, what-if
+• Alerts, anomaly detection, recommendations, what-if

-• SSO/RBAC (early access)
+• GCP/Azure, SSO/RBAC (early access), multi-tenant

 • Signed offline license, no phone-home